header

 Samburu Warriors in Samburu

-Samburu National Reserve is one of the lesser-known national parks, but is nevertheless teeming with life.
+Samburu Game Reserve is one of the lesser-known national parks, but is nevertheless teeming with life.
 Situated alongside the Ewaso Nyiro River, there is plenty to attract wildlife from the surrounding savannah plains.

 These are the African darter, great egret, white-headed vulture, martial eagle and the yellow billed ox-pecker.
 The critically endangered pancake tortoise (malacochersus tornieri) is also found in the reserve.